Written by Mae in February, 2016

 But wait…I wasn’t ever expecting to have to give this cat away… It was in that moment that I realized I just couldn’t imagine sending Cupid off to live with someone else.
 And so, I “foster failed” for the first time.
 In May of 2014, I adopted Cupid, and I can not imagine my life without him now.

+Since moving and some other major life changes, we have had to take a hiatus from fostering.
 In January 2017, Cupid celebrated his 3rd birthday.
 The sick little unassuming kitten with a heart defect that was expected to cut his life so short, is now 3 years old and healthy and happy as can be.
 He is a mentor for his scared and confused foster siblings.
 It’s like he’s paying it forward.
 I can’t explain it, but I know that there is something bigger to Cupid’s existence, and the crossing of our paths.
 Whether it’s fate, destiny, or just an incredible source of inspiration for me, I know that this project must pay homage to him.
 The mythical figure from which my cat gets his name is a demigod with wings, often portrayed in an angelic manner.
 The name “Cupid’s Landing” is in reference to an aerial landing, like the transcendence of a powerful force of compassion finding it’s place on this earth.
 Compassion is a word that is often used in correlation with veganism, as the decision to no longer take the life of a sentient being or cause suffering to them is one that is derived from a sentiment none other than compassion.
 And so Cupid’s Landing, the farm animal rescue, will be the place where individuals who have known more pain and suffering than most of us can fathom can finally land in a place of peace, only to know love, comfort, and compassion for the rest of their lives.